UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 <choice id="1" >
 <opt text="True" >

-Do all categorical has an order to them?
-For example if we had fruit, is a kiwi closer to a banana than a strawberry?
+Do all categorical features have an order?
+For example, if we had fruit, is a kiwi closer to a banana than a strawberry?

 </opt>